Shehab-Anwar-X/dart-pad/dart_overview.md

 Managing isolates: The Dart runtime controls the main isolate (where code normally runs) and any other isolates that the app creates.

 On native platforms, the Dart runtime is automatically included inside self-contained executables, and is part of the Dart VM provided by the dart run command.

+# Comments

+Comments are the lines of non-executable code.
+They are one of the main aspects of all programming languages.
+The purpose of this is to provide information about the project, variable, or an operation.

+Dart have 3 types of comments

+- **Make format comments:** It is a single line comment (//)
+- **Block Comments:** It is a multi-line comment (/*...*/)
+- **Doc Comments:** It is a document comment that used for member and types (///)